mandeepsmagh/neovim-config/README.md

 - I recommend using [Nix Package Manager](https://nixos.org/download.html) to install / manage neovim for Linux / MacOS
 - [Use a Nerd Font](https://www.nerdfonts.com/) in your terminal emulator.

+'install.sh' script is also available in the directory to automatically install everything.

 ### Must-have for fully functional nvim config

 - [`rust`](https://www.rust-lang.org/tools/install) is required for ripgrep.